strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

 Viewing Organisational Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can view users assigned to an organisation through the organisation tab if you have been assigned a User Management role, by following these steps:
+You can view users assigned to an organisation through the organisation tab if you have been assigned the 'User Management' role, by following these steps:

 #.
 Navigate to the Organisations tab.